 Strengths Challenges

-☐ Take initiative ☐ Impersonal
+Take initiative ☐ Impersonal

-Lead by example Difficult to get to
+Lead by example Difficult to get to know

-☐ Likable know
+Likable Need to appreciate others'

-Not bothered by criticism or Need to appreciate others' efforts
+Not bothered by criticism or conflict efforts

-conflict Quiet
+Respectful Quiet

-Respectful Solitary, needs personal space
+Solitary, needs personal space

-Solitary, fleeds personal space

 Recommendations

 The following recommendations are based on your results. best for you.
 Consider each and select the ones you think would work

 first to build a rapport.
 Look for interests you have in cortogether to solve an issue.
 While you prefer independence and having your own specified with a team.
-To work most effectively, consider each perfection and appreciating what they have to offer, you update others regularly.
+To work most effectively, consider each perecognizing and appreciating what they have to offer, you be update others regularly.
 By keeping people informed, the projects or tasks you're working on together.
-Make a point of providing positive feedback to others or to have your actions validated.
-However, some people a some passion for the tasks at hand, you can inspire your lif you're a team leader, set an example for the others by everyone's ideas, encourage the exchange of construction materials they need to complete their tasks.
-Use your list identifying the needs and motivations of team members. rson's competencies and their importance to the group.
-By ou will come to value their input. ney won't be surprised by your decisions or the outcomes of a regular basis.
-You may not feel the need for feedback or re more productive if they are praised for their efforts. posed that others view you as apathetic.
-By demonstrating colleagues to take a greater interest in the work themselves. actively diving into the work yourself.
-Be open-minded to we feedback, and ensure everyone has the information and stening skills and read non-verbal cues for extra help in
+Make a point of providing positive feedback to others of to have your actions validated.
+However, some people as some passion for the tasks at hand, you can inspire your lif you're a team leader, set an example for the others by hey won't be surprised by your decisions or the outcomes of n a regular basis.
+You may not feel the need for feedback or

+materials they need to complete their tasks.
+Use your lis identifying the needs and motivations of team member

-For Filling a Role Analyzer: examining, testing, understanding and defini problems. ng in order to explain things and solve
+For Filling a Role

+Analyzer: examining, testing, understanding and defini problems. ng in order to explain things and solve

-Expediter : advancing progress by any means necessary , dealing with whatever needs to be done and motivating
+Expediter : advancing progress by any means necessary dealing with whatever needs to be done and motivating